 Only a small number of states recognize this form of property ownership.
-Fortunately, for Pennsylvanians, this protection is available and should be considered when married business owners are setting up their business ownership structure.
+Fortunately for Pennsylvania residents, this protection is available and should be considered when married business owners are setting up their business ownership structure.

-Where property is held by spouses as part of a tenancy by the entireties, the two do not own separate interests in the property; their interests are jointly held.
-Pennsylvania law provides that an individual’s creditors cannot pursue assets that are jointly owned by that individual and his/her spouse as tenants by the entireties.
+When property is held by spouses as part of a tenancy by the entireties, the two do not own separate interests in the property; rather, their interests are jointly held.
+Pennsylvania law provides that an individual’s creditors cannot pursue assets jointly owned by that individual and their spouse as tenants by the entireties.
 In other words, property held in this way is generally not available to the creditors of only one of the two spouses.

 There are limited exceptions to this rule.
-The Pennsylvania courts have determined that in order for a creditor to have access to property that is held by the entireties, there must be some action performed by both spouses, i.e., a joint action of sorts.
-This is true because the very notion of the tenancy is founded upon the principle of unity that exists in the marital relationship.
-Ultimately, a tenancy by the entireties can be terminated: (1) upon the death of one co-tenant spouse; (2) divorce; (3) a joint conveyance; or (4) through an express or implied agreement.
+The Pennsylvania courts have determined that in order for a creditor to have access to property that is held by the entireties, there must be some action performed by both spouses: a joint action of sorts.
+The very notion of the tenancy is founded upon the principle of unity that exists in the marital relationship.

-If you are a married couple who have decided to go into business together, it is important to be aware of this option – whether you are setting up a new business or making ownership changes to an existing business.
-As with any business-related decision, you should consider all the relevant circumstances.
-As you do so, consider that the best way to protect the assets which are owned by both spouses may be to establish the ownership of the business in the name of only one spouse, rather than both.
-This is true, at least in states like Pennsylvania, where assets held in the name of both spouses cannot be executed upon by creditors for a debt that is only held in the name of one spouse.
+Whether you are setting up a new business or making ownership changes to an existing one, it is important to be aware of this option if your marriage is also a professional partnership.
+As with any business decision, you should consider all circumstances.
+As you do so, consider that, in states like Pennsylvania, the best way to protect assets owned by both spouses may be to establish the ownership of the business in the name of one spouse.